Jack Russel

-The crux of the problem when confronting Jack Russell Terrier behavior is that this breed wrote the book on strong willed, stubborn as a mule, defiant as Napoleon, hard to catch little rascal you ever saw in your life.
+The crux of the problem when confronting Jack Russell Terrier behavior is that this breed of dogs wrote the book on strong willed, stubborn as a mule, defiant as Napoleon, hard to catch little rascal terrier friendly dog breeds you ever saw in your life.

-And in the early puppy years, they can run fast.
-They were bred that way, remember, to chase fox.
+And in the early years, a Jack Russell puppy can run fast.
+They were originally bred that way, remember, to chase and hunt foxes.
 And don't think they don't know when they've messed up...they know alright...that's why they're running. (typical Jack Russell Terrier behavior)

 But there are some very efficient ways to master Jack Russell Terrier behavior.
 And also some very interesting ones.
 Before we go on, if you don't find the information on Jack Russell Terrier behavior you are looking for, just ask here.